bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 this to maximize the total fee yield from the block.

-This feature could rightly be called Descendants-Pay-For-Ancestors since the mining code considers packages of up to 25 transactions in any length of chain.
+This feature could rightly be called Descendants-Pay-For-Ancestors since the a rational miner will try to maximize their fee by considering packages of transactions greater than 2 deep.
+For example, the Bitcoin Core mining code considers packages of up to 25 transactions in any length of chain.

 ## User experience considerations